neondatabase/website/content/docs/guides/prisma.md

 This error most likely means that the Prisma query engine timed out before the Neon compute was activated.

 A Neon compute has two main states: _Active_ and _Idle_.
 Active means that the compute is currently running.
 If there is no query activity for 5 minutes, Neon places a compute into an idle state by default.
-For more information, see [Compute lifecycle](../introduction/compute-lifecycle/).

 When you connect to an idle compute from Prisma, Neon automatically activates it.
 Activation typically happens within a few seconds but added latency can result in a connection timeout.
 To address this issue, your can adjust your Neon connection string by adding a `connect_timeout` parameter.
 This parameter defines the maximum number of seconds to wait for a new connection to be opened.
 The default value is 5 seconds.
-A setting of 0 means no timeout.
 A higher setting should provide the time required to avoid connection timeout issues.
 For example:

   `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb?connect_timeout=10`

+A `connect_timeout` setting of 0 means no timeout.

-Another possible cause of connection timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/).
-Relational database connectors use Prisma's connection pool, which has a default timeout of 10 seconds.
-This is typically enough of a timeout, but if you are still experiencing connection timeouts, you can try increasing this limit (in addition to adding the `connect_timeout` setting described above) by setting the `pool_timeout` parameter to a higher value.
+Another possible cause of connection timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/), which has a default timeout of 10 seconds.
+This is typically enough time for Neon, but if you are still experiencing connection timeouts, you can try increasing this limit (in addition to the `connect_timeout` setting described above) by setting the `pool_timeout` parameter to a higher value.
 For example:

   `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb?connect_timeout=15&pool_timeout=15`